IlonaSilverwood/pan-docs/Lua-introduction.md

 Since Pandoc 2.0, you can write

 filters in Lua without any external dependencies.
-A Lua interpreter (version 5.4) and a Lua library for creating pandoc filters is built into the pandoc executable.
+The pandoc executable has a built-in Lua interpreter (version 5.4) and a Lua library for creating pandoc filters.
 Pandoc data types are marshaled to Lua directly, avoiding the overhead of writing JSON to stdout and reading it from stdin.